How I Air Conditioned My VocalBooth® for $119.05

 And if I set the house thermostat on 75°F, I can get the booth down to 70°F.

-And yes, I know…..for a lower noise floor, I really should build a proper baffle box instead of connecting the duct work directly to the booth.
+And yes, I know…..for a lower noise floor, I could build a proper baffle box instead of connecting the duct work directly to the booth.
 But I don’t have issues with noises getting in through the duct.
 (Not even the psycho barking dog across the back fence.)
 So I’m not sure how much improvement I would see in the noise floor by building one.

 But all of this was designed as a test of concept anyway.
 If it didn’t work, I wouldn’t be out an arm and a leg, and if it did work, I’d be cool.